 As of the 1st November 2023, $1 USD converts to 17.76 Mexican pesos.
 It is important to check these conversions in real time because the peso has been bouncing around a lot lately.

 Historically, $1 USD was always around 20 pesos but the peso has strengthened significantly in recent years.

 Is $100 a lot of money in Mexico?

-Yes. $100 USD goes a lot further in Mexico than in the United States and in other western currencies.
-You could effectively live off this for several days in some parts of the country, as meals are available for as little as $5, and budget hotels, even in popular areas like Valladolid or Izamal, can be purchased for just $30 USD a night.
+Yes. $100 USD goes a lot further in Mexico than in the United States and in other Western currencies.
+You could effectively live off this for several days in some parts of the country.
+Meals are often available for as little as $5, and budget hotels, even in popular areas like Valladolid or Izamal, can be purchased for just $30 USD a night.

 What is the best currency to use in Mexico?

 Mexican pesos (MXN) are the best currency to use in Mexico.
 This is the national currency and official legal tender.

 Some tourist places may accept US dollars but it is better not to depend on that happening.

 Is it better to tip in pesos or dollars in Mexico?

 When it comes to tipping in Mexico, it is preferable to tip in pesos.
 This is the local currency and it will be much easier for the person that you are tipping to use.